imwithye/kubedlv/README.md

 ### How it works

-The `Kubedlv` simply pipes the original execution command to `dlv`.
+The `kubedlv` simply pipes the original execution command to `dlv`.
 It translates

 ```bash
 http-server --host 0.0.0.0 --port 8080